 - Critique how issues of power and inequalities in the U.S. impact criminal justice outcomes.

-The major consists of 7 courses (28 credits) of required “core” courses and the selection of 4 elective courses (16 credits) for a total of 44 credits.
+The major consists of a total of 44 credits, which typically consistes of 7 courses (28 credits) of required “core” courses and the selection of 4 elective courses (or courses totalling16 credits).